- Home

 If the LEA receives the approval letter after the Annual reporting period, the LEA will need to submit a corrected P-2 attendance file and a corrected Annual file to report the revised attendance.

-Please note that if an LEA receives a Form J-13A approval letter from the CDE for a material decrease that occurred in a prior year, the LEA should submit corrected P-2 and Annual files for the year the emergency occurred in to capture the revised attendance in that year.
+Please note that if an LEA receives a Form J-13A approval letter from the CDE for a material decrease that occurred in a prior year, the LEA should submit corrected P-2 and Annual files for the year in which the emergency occurred, to capture the revised attendance in that year.
 Pursuant to Education Code Section 14002(a)(2), the LEA’s Principal Apportionment is held constant as of P-2 of the fifth succeeding year, inclusive of the current year.
 Therefore, an LEA will not be able to submit corrections to the CDE due to a Form J-13A approval for a school year that is five or more years prior to the current fiscal year (FY).
 For example, in FY 2023–24, an LEA can still amend 2019–20 files, but can no longer amend 2018–19 files.

-4. How does a local educational agency (LEA) apply the approved credit for a Form J-13A material decrease request to the attendance report?
+How does a local educational agency (LEA) apply the approved credit for a Form J-13A material decrease request to the attendance report?
 (Revised 06-Sep-2022)

-When the LEA has received the approval, the approved net increase of apportionment days can be added to the total number of days of student attendance.
+When the LEA has received the approval letter, the approved net increase of apportionment days can be added to the total number of days of student attendance.
 Then the revised total number of days of student attendance will be divided by the number of calendar days school was taught.
 After the average daily attendance has been recalculated with the approved net increase amount, the LEA should submit a corrected attendance file with the updated numbers to the California Department of Education.

-5. How are material decrease requests for continuation high schools calculated in comparison to regular material decrease requests?
+How are material decrease requests for continuation high schools calculated in comparison to regular material decrease requests?

 Material decrease requests for continuation high schools use hours of attendance generated on the same day of the week prior to the emergency event or hours of attendance on the same day of the week subsequent to the emergency event to determine estimated normal attendance hours.
 Material decrease requests for all schools other than continuation schools use October or May school month average daily attendance to determine normal attendance.

-6. Does it matter how much approved average daily attendance (ADA) goes to each grade span?
+Does it matter how much approved average daily attendance (ADA) goes to each grade span?
 (Posted 14-Jun-2019)

 Yes.
 Each grade span should get an allotted amount based on the percentage that grade span has for total attendance (i.e., if grades Transitional Kindergarten/Kindergarten to third grade have 20 percent of total attendance, the ADA should be increased by 20 percent of the approved amount for that grade span).

-7. If an emergency event requires closure of an AM or PM Transitional Kindergarten (TK)/Kindergarten class but not both AM and PM TK/Kindergarten classes, how would that affect the divisor used in calculating average daily attendance (ADA)?
+If an emergency event requires closure of an AM or PM Transitional Kindergarten (TK)/Kindergarten class but not both AM and PM TK/Kindergarten classes, how would that affect the divisor used in calculating average daily attendance (ADA)?
 (Posted 14-Jun-2019)

 On occasion an emergency event affects only a portion of the school day and as a result only the AM or PM TK/Kindergarten class(es) is closed for that day.
 If a district experiences an emergency event that requires partial day closure and as a consequence the AM or PM TK/Kindergarten class is not offered, the district should file a Form J-13A closure request for the affected TK/Kindergarten class.
 Since that TK/Kindergarten class was not offered, the divisor should be reduced to reflect that instruction was not offered.
 When calculating ADA, the class that was closed will have a lower divisor than the class that was offered instruction on that day.

-8. How does a local educational agency (LEA) submit a corrected attendance file to the California Department of Education (CDE)?
+How does a local educational agency (LEA) submit a corrected attendance file to the California Department of Education (CDE)?
 (Revised 02-Jun-2022)

 For fiscal year (FY) 2021–22 and forward, corrected attendance data are reported in the Principal Apportionment Data Collection (PADC) Web Application.
 For FY 2020–21 and prior, corrected attendance data must be reported in the PADC Software.
 Resources, including the link to the PADC Web Application, PADC User Manual and reporting instructions, are located on the Principal Apportionment Data Collection web page.

-9. If the charter school received an approved Form J-13A school closure request, what should the charter school report in the days of operation field in the Principal Apportionment Data Collection (PADC) Web Application?
+If the charter school received an approved Form J-13A school closure request, what should the charter school report in the days of operation field in the Principal Apportionment Data Collection (PADC) Web Application?
 (Revised 06-Sep-2022)

 The charter school should always use the actual days of operation for calculating and reporting the average daily attendance.
 California Department of Education staff will take into account the approved closure days through the Principal Apportionment process to ensure the charter school attendance is not proportionally reduced.
 This also applies to charter schools that operate multi-tracks.

-10. Does a local educational agency (LEA) need an auditor’s letter of concurrence to submit revised average daily attendance as a result of a material decrease approval for a previous fiscal year (FY)?
+Does a local educational agency (LEA) need an auditor’s letter of concurrence to submit revised average daily attendance as a result of a material decrease approval for a previous fiscal year (FY)?
 (Posted 14-Jun-2019)

 The California Department of Education may ask for an auditor’s letter of concurrence if the open correction period has passed for the specific FY.

-Recently Posted in Instructional Time and Attendance Accounting
+- Instructional Time and Attendance Accounting